 But not every flying insect is a termite.

+It’s easy to panic when you see bugs with wings in your house, but many look scarier than they are.
 In Texas, many common bugs resemble termites.
-So, knowing the key differences helps avoid wasting time—or missing a real problem like an infestation.
+So, knowing the key differences helps avoid wasting time or missing a real problem like an infestation.

 Here’s a guide to the most common look-alikes and how to tell them apart.